tanerizawa/persona/RECONSTRUCTION_PLAN.md

 - **Local-First**: All data processing on-device for privacy
 - **AI Intelligence**: Personality-aware and crisis-sensitive responses

-**CONCLUSION: The Persona AI Assistant is now a sophisticated, production-ready application with advanced personality intelligence, comprehensive mental health support, and complete local-first architecture.
+**CONCLUSION: The Persona Assistant is now a sophisticated, production-ready application with advanced personality intelligence, comprehensive mental health support, and complete local-first architecture.
 Ready for deployment! 🚀**

 ---